ethansalonga/the-blueprint/README.md

 ### Bugs to be fixed

+- Add ability to add new milestone goals
 - Add completedAt and timestamp upon marking a milestone as complete

 ### Updates to be made